 - Introducing a second dog should be done in neutral territory and at their own pace; owners should supervise during interactions between both dogs.

 - Owners should keep both dogs separate for some time until they become comfortable around each other, slowly introducing them together while providing treats as a positive reinforcement when either displays appropriate behavior.

 - If problems persist, professional help from an experienced trainer may be necessary to ensure that your Pomeranian gets along well with its canine companions.

 The Pomeranian With Other Dogs

-Let’s look at the breeds of dogs that may be well-suited to introducing to your Pomeranian.
+Let’s look at the breeds of dogs that may be well-suited to introduce to your Pomeranian.
 If your Pom is well-socialized, he’s likely to enjoy the company of all breeds.
-In some circumstances even a German Shepherd and Pomeranian get along well together.
+In some circumstances, even a German Shepherd and Pomeranian get along well.

 You may be asking yourself this…do Pomeranians get along with other dogs?